 Every so often, I encounter tweets that say something like

 it is 2020 and there are still blog posts that do not show the date of publication.
+(Most prominently, Sara and Bruce told me so.)
 Well, that was something my 2016 redesign didn’t properly take care of.
 All my pages did show when they were published and/or last updated, but the information was placed after the page content, together with other metadata.
 I’ve decided to duplicate the date, so I can also show it up top, where it is more common.